SWAT Team Captures Teaneck Ex-Con Charged With Murder In Ambush Killing At Englewood Party

 Investigators initially had trouble sorting out exactly what happened because no one in a large group that remained at the scene cooperated, authorities said at the time.

-An intensive investigation by the Bergen County Prosecutor’s Major Crimes Unit identified Robinson as the mastermind of the planned hit.
+An intensive investigation by the Bergen County Prosecutor’s Major Crimes Unit and Englewood police detectives identified Robinson as the mastermind of the planned hit.

 The 6-foot-3, 197-pound ex-con’s criminal history dates back to 1995, shortly after he’d become an adult.
 It includes a host of arrests and convictions -- including three shootings the same week in Englewood that brought attempted murder charges.